 10,000 - Cut Army manpower at the NSA

 While Congress struggles to discover what the NSA does, it should scrutinize its manpower.
-The Army dominated NSA evades questions about his budget and manpower, but public estimates are that it has 35,000 full-time personnel (and 15,000 contract personnel), and almost half of those are soldiers.
+The Army dominated NSA evades questions about its budget and manpower, but public estimates are that it has 35,000 full-time personnel and almost half of those are soldiers, plus 15,000 contract personnel.

 American soldiers are no longer cheap draftees.
 Current estimates are that each GI costs our nation $140,000 a year when recruiting, training, base and family support, retirement, and veterans benefits are included.
 Since the NSA is not a ground combat organization, the Army should withdraw 10,000 soldiers from NSA desks, by replacing soldiers with cheaper NSA funded civilians or downsizing the NSA.